oh-haiku/oh-haiku/doc/test-plan.md

 Both of these will be testet each time something is pushed to Github, but we aren't expecting everyting in *master* to pass.

 The *stable* branch should reflect the deployed version (maybe on Google Play).
 Each release is tagged using *git tags*.
 Each tag is in it self named according to the [semver](http://semver.org/) version conversion.

+FRÅN KURSHEMSIDA:
+(present a table with Test id, Result, Comment)
+(use comment to say what bug the test resulted in or that the test could not be performed since the requirement is not yet implemented)